About this event:

 Richard Barge (NZHIA)

-The NZHIA Chair presents a history of hemp in Aotearoa New Zealand and a new iHemp industry for the Hawkes Bay region.
+The NZHIA Chair presents a history of hemp in Aotearoa, New Zealand and a new iHemp industry for Coromandel & Hauraki.

 Join us from 7:00pm for networking then the event will formally commence at 7:30pm.